1.FRY/Kosovo: ELECTIONS WILL CREATE NEW "HOUSEHOLDERS"

 on three major political parties, LDK, PDK, and AAK.

-In an atmosphere of everybody doing their own business, chief of
+In an atmosphere of everybody doing their own business,

 OSCE mission to Kosovo Daan Evarts who is in charge of preparing